envoyproxy/ratelimit/README.md

 The rate limit block specifies the actual rate limit that will be used when there is a match.
 Currently the service supports per second, minute, hour, and day limits.
 More types of limits may be added in the future based on user demand.

+### ShadowMode
+A shadow_mode key in a rule indicates that whatever the outcome of the evaluation of the rule, the end-result will always be "OK".

+When a block is in ShadowMode all functions of the rate limiting service are executed as normal, with cache-lookup and statistics

+An additional statistic is added to keep track of how many times a key with "shadow_mode" has overridden result.

+There is also a Global Shadow Mode

 ### Examples